 Before each trip and any time a wheel is replaced, be sure to tighten the wheel nuts, following the sequence shown in the relevant lug pattern below.
-Set the torque specification as seen in the chart.
-If the wheel was replaced, check the torque at the start of the trip and at 10, 25, and 50 miles.
+Set the torque specification in three stages as seen in the chart.
+If the wheel was replaced, check the torque at 10, 25, and 50 miles.